-On 7 October 2021, complying with the provisions of the Commission Regulation (EU) 2017/2195 of 23 November 2017 establishing a guideline on electricity balancing (Article 20 and 62), the Regulator decided to grant to Latvian electricity TSO a derogation from the obligation to use a European platform for the exchange of balancing energy from frequency recovery reserves with manual activation (MARI platform).
+On 7 October 2021, complying with the provisions of the Electricity Balancing regulation (Article 20 and 62), the Regulator decided to grant to Latvian electricity TSO a derogation from the obligation to use a European platform for the exchange of balancing energy from frequency recovery reserves with manual activation (MARI platform).
 Until the Nordic transmission system operators start using the MARI platform, the balancing energy exchange between Baltic and Nordic transmission system operators will be carried out in accordance with bilateral agreements, without affecting the cooperation already established with the Nordic balancing market.
-Accordingly, the JSC "Augstsprieguma tīkls" should start using the MARI platform before it has been launched by the Nordic transmission system operators of the Nordic countries (Sweden, Finland, Denmark, Norway) start using MARI platform, but not later than 24 July 2024.
+Accordingly, the JSC "Augstsprieguma tīkls" should start using the MARI platform before it has been launched by the Nordic transmission system operators.
+Derogation is granted until the transmission system operators of the Nordic countries (Sweden, Finland, Denmark, Norway) start using MARI platform, but not later than 24 July 2024.